danpeirce/xpress-pic18f46k42/README.md

 special obstacles.
 This could possibly work fine for demos.

-### Can Read Sensors in PDI Mode
+### Can Read Sensors in PID Mode

 The code below is from the slave program.
-The important point of this is the slave will send sensor values while in PDI mode.
+The important point of this is the slave will send sensor values while in PID mode.
 It sends the most recent read values rather than read them again.

 ~~~~c
 // Reads the line sensors and sends their values.
 This function can